 A note regarding method - Available time and resources to conduct new detailed design, planning, research and marketing activities for this report has been limited.
 Achieving detailed, tested and quantified benefits and costs for this report beyond a small number of contributing organisations has not been possible.
-(In the event that the PSR had elected to implement ANP, this report would have recommended that an industry wide exercise should have been carried out to estimate benefits and costs).

-For this report, secondary data had been taken from previously published papers and reports.
-In addition, some initial primary research into the high level implementation costs has been included, which relies on the high level and early stage analysis kindly provided by VocaLink and a number of banks.
+In the event that the industry elects to implement ANP this report recommends that an industry wide exercise is carried out to gather such a view of benefits and costs.
+For this report secondary data reflecting potential benefits has been taken from previously published papers and reports.
+In addition, some initial primary research into the high level implementation costs has been included.
+This research relies on the high level and early stage analysis kindly provided by VocaLink and a number of banks.

-In this report we have, where needed to anchor certain topics, referred to one possible solution for the central routing and look up services for ANP.
-We have chosen a solution which is an extension to the existing Current Account Switch Service (CASS) - today provided by VocaLink and operated by BACS Payment Schemes Limited (BACS).
-The Horizon Scanning Working Group took a view that, at this stage, this solution has the potential to be the lowest cost and effort impact and capable of delivering the functional uplift to provide an ANP service.
+This report has chosen to refer to a minimum viable implementation of ANP - namely an extension to the existing Current Account Switch Service (CASS) - today provided by VocaLink and operated by Bacs Payment Schemes Limited (Bacs).
+The HSWG took a view that, at this stage, this solution could be the lowest cost and effort impact and capable of delivering the functional uplift to provide an ANP service.
 Other solutions should be considered in detail if the industry elects to implement ANP - and this report neither recommends nor does not recommend the CASS based ANP solution.

-2 DETRIMENTS SPECIFIC TO ANP
+PSF DETRIMENTS SPECIFIC TO ANP

-The detriments at the heart of the Payments Strategy Forum's (PSF) strategy development are intended to lead to related possible improvements for the UK payments ecosystem.
+The detriments at the heart of the PSF's strategy development, via the Payments Strategy Forum (PSF), are focused on key dimensions of the current UK payments ecosystem.
 They comprise themes including end user needs, access to the payments market and financial crime originating from the wider payments community.